 A last note on the project and things

-Below you find the full reading lists of texts and books I always got back to during this project.
+Below you find a reading lists of texts and books I always got back to and got inspired by during this project.

 Simulacra and Simulation, 1983

 --> and many, many other books and texts that he wrote.
-This is the one I used to get into the concept of Hyperreality.
+This is the one that introduced me to the concept of Hyperreality.

 --> this was published in the 80ies but written much earlier and contains some really early thoughts on "Psychogeography"